 - Where a student is moving from one department/faculty to another, both the current and the new departments/faculties must confirm that they are happy with the arrangement.

 - Students are only permitted to commence their new programme of study once they have been formally notified that their change of candidature has been approved by the faculty and their student record has been updated.
 Students will be emailed a signed copy of their application form after it has been considered by faculty.

 Information for international students on a Tier 4 visa

 Please note that the UKVI has introduced academic progression requirements for students studying on a Tier 4 student visa.
-In order for the University to comply with the UKVI’s sponsorship duties, academic departments should only approve changes of programme for students on a Tier 4 student visa if one or more of the following criteria is met:
+Where the student has studied previously on a Tier 4 visa the change of candidature can only be approved if one or more of the following criteria apply: